dimpase/M2/"M2-internals"-notes.md

 ## Next Internal Events
 - Virtual meetings are great 👍
   - Reduced cost of participation and is good for climate change!
+- Ways to continue (Anton: a subject of a future poll)
+  - (?)
+3-day meetings once in a while
-- More frequent, but smaller meetings 👍
+  - (?)
+More frequent, but smaller meetings (e.g. 3 hours every month)
+- Keep `slack` as our messaging platform
+  - continue using it for organizational purposes
+  - create channels for particular internal projects (private or public)